Menu

 Screen size

 Most laptops aimed at the college crowd feature screen sizes between 11 and 15 inches on the diagonal.
 The screen size essentially determines the overall size of the laptop, so if you’re planning on taking it with you everywhere, it’s worth considering how big a laptop you’re willing to lug around.
-A 13-inch or 15-inch model would probably appeal to most people.
+A 13- or 15-inch model would probably appeal to most people.

 Weight